Skip to content

 • Detection: Load balancer health check fails (/health endpoint returns non-200)

-• Response: Load balancer automatically routes traffic to healthy instance(s)
+• Response: Load balancer automatically routes new traffic to healthy instance(s)

 • RTO: < 1 minute